 The type of remote control used affects the rider’s experience.
 For instance, good remote controls allow users to cruise over pavements gracefully.
 They have easy-to-learn controls that are less likely to cause any accidents.

 Branded products are often more expensive compared to non-branded products.
-Similarly, products manufactured and sold by more established brands are often more expensive than those sold by growing brands, with good reason.
+Similarly, products manufactured and sold by more established e-board brands are often more expensive than those sold by growing brands, with good reason.

 Better established brands have already proven themselves and their services.
 As such, customers can trust the company and its products.
 Such companies often produce more durable products with reliable features and a good user experience.